Eisaku Noro Company

 Eisaku Noro Company, Ltd. is a yarn manufacturer located in the Aichi Prefecture of Japan.
 The company produces yarns for handcrafting under the Noro brand name, as well as machine yarns for textile production using the Eisaku Noro label.
 The company was founded over forty years ago by Eisaku Noro.
 The handcrafting yarns in particular are well known for their vivid colors and combinations of diverse fiber types.
 They differ from a number of other manufactured yarns in the industry by having lengthier spans of color in the runs, causing distinctive striping patterns, as well as being partially spun by hand versus being produced completely by machines.
 In 2012, Noro Knitting Magazine initiated publication, which features knit and crochet patterns specifically designed for use with the yarns.

 Founder

-Eisaku Noro has had a love of painting since childhood, and into adulthood.
+Eisaku Noro had a love of painting since childhood, and into adulthood.
 He won a gold prize during his junior year of school in a drawing competition, and his art teacher tried to persuade his parents to encourage him to become a professional painter.
-He attributes his skill using color combinations to having been able to observe nature in an unspoiled area of Japan where he grew up.
+He attributed his skill using color combinations to having been able to observe nature in an unspoiled area of Japan where he grew up.

 He attended and graduated from Matsusaka Technical High School located on Honshu island in the Mie prefecture.
-Afterwards, he worked for two wool spinning companies, each producing specialty yarn.
+Afterward, he worked for two wool spinning companies, each producing specialty yarn.
 During this eighteen-year period, he gained production skills as well as managerial knowledge.
 He decided to leave and go into business on his own in order to implement his own ideas and creativity.

+Eisaku Noro died on September 2, 2022.
+Many tributes were given by distributors, yarn stores on the web and in the Noro Knitting & Crochet Magazine #21 Fall/Winter 2022 issue article, "Remembering Mr. Noro-San".
+His son Takuo succeeded him in taking charge of the company.